Demissionary cabinet: Overview

 By constitutional convention, a demissionary cabinet has fewer powers than a conventional cabinet.
 Besides organising elections, the main aim of a demissionary cabinet is to take care of ongoing business until the new cabinet comes into power.
 Thus, it can only take care of urgent and pressing matters and not initiate controversial legislation.
-The States General decide which affairs are urgent and pressing, and which are deemed controversial.
+The States General decides which affairs are urgent and pressing, and which are deemed controversial.
 It is a custom (which is not always followed) that the opinion of minority parties is taken into account for these decisions.
+However, there is no consensus at this time on what is considered pressing matters, or controversial legislation.
+A demissionary cabinet is different from an interim cabinet.

 A demissionary cabinet takes care of policy during elections and cabinet formation.
 This is relevant as the formation process can take, in comparative terms, a very long time.
-An example of a very long-lasting caretaker government was the cabinet Den Uyl between 22 March and 18 December 1977, during the formation of the cabinet Van Agt-I. The first Balkenende Cabinet (2002-2003) had a demissionary phase more than twice as long as its period as a normal cabinet (7 months compared to a mere 3 months).
+An example of a very long-lasting caretaker government was the cabinet Den Uyl between 22 March and 18 December 1977, during the formation of the cabinet Van Agt-I. The first Balkenende Cabinet (2002–2003) had a demissionary phase more than twice as long as its period as a normal cabinet (7 months compared to a mere 3 months).
+In 2017, a demissionary cabinet kept office between March 15 and October 26 and was allowed by the senate to follow through with its legislative agenda.
+The third Rutte cabinet held the record for the longest demissionary cabinet in Dutch history, at 225 days.

-In the case of the fall of a cabinet, there are several ways in which a cabinet can be a caretaker cabinet;
+In the case of a cabinet crisis and dissolution, one of these options will apply to the demissionary, or caretaker, cabinet: